-You may meet different errors while using your Windows 10/11 PC.
-While some of them are common and can be fixed with a simple restart, others require a more technical approach.
+While using your Windows 10/11 PC, you may encounter various errors.
+While some errors are common and can be resolved with a simple restart, others may necessitate a more technical troubleshooting approach.

 Among these errors is the DRIVER VERIFIER IOMANAGER VIOLATION BSOD.
 What is it and what causes DRIVER VERIFIER IOMANAGER VIOLATION BSOD on Windows 10/11?